 Amiridis’ work has resulted in 102 peer-reviewed journal publications and he received awards for teaching excellence at South Carolina and as a graduate instructor at Wisconsin.
 He was elected a fellow of the American Association for the Advancement of Science in 2012.

 He is a member of the American Institute of Chemical Engineers, the American Chemical Society, the American Society for Engineering Education and the North American Catalysis Society.

 Earlier in his career, Amiridis was a research engineer for three years at W.R.
 Grace and Co., an international manufacturer of specialty chemicals and materials, and a lecturer at Johns Hopkins University in Baltimore.

 A native of Greece and a U.S. citizen, Amiridis earned his undergraduate degree in chemical engineering from Aristotelian University of Thessaloniki in Greece, and his Ph.D. in chemical engineering from the University of Wisconsin at Madison.

 He and his wife, Ero Aggelopoulou-Amiridis, have two children.

-With a history and emphasis in transportation, Jim has lead the design, construction and development of some of the largest freight/intermodal projects over the past century.
+With a history and emphasis in transportation, Jim has lead the design, construction and development of some of the largest freight/intermodal projects over the past century and a half.
 Having a vast knowledge of the movement of both people and freight has allowed him to bring cost effective solutions to transportation infrastructure projects across the country.
-His focus since starting with Clayco is to promote our existing experience and capabilities to offer effective solutions to clients both on construction and development projects.

 Gregory W. Hummel